startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

         sort and get k-1 element O(nlogn)
         Do heap-select USING MIN HEAP. create min heap of given n element and call extractMin() k times.
             O(n + kLogn) => because heapify is O(n)
+        Method 3 (Using Max-Heap)
+            We can also use Max Heap for finding the k’th smallest element.
+Following is algorithm.
+            1) Build a Max-Heap MH of the first k elements (arr[0] to arr[k-1]) of the given array.
+O(k)

+            2) For each element, after the k’th element (arr[k] to arr[n-1]), compare it with root of MH.
+            ……a) If the element is less than the root then make it root and call heapify for MH ……b) Else ignore it.
+            // The step 2 is O((n-k)*logk)

+            3) Finally, root of the MH is the kth smallest element.

+            Time complexity of this solution is O(k + (n-k)*Logk)
+        METHOD 4(BEST METHOD QUICK SELECT): -> DO MEDIAN OF MEDIANS TO GET O(N) worst time!!!

+           The idea is, not to do complete quicksort, but stop at the point where pivot itself is k’th
+            smallest element.
+Also, not to recur for both left and right sides of pivot, but recur for one of them according to the position of pivot.
+The worst case time
+            complexity of this method is O(n^2), but it works in O(n) on average.

     Sorting in linear time
+        Given array, each int between [0, 100] can we sort in O(n). yeah counting sort.
+        What if given arry has range of 32 bit unsigned ints [0, 2^32 -1] => radix sort

     SLiding window
+        -> Given an array of n elements, can we find a smallest sub-array size so that the sum of the sub-array is greater than or equal to a constant S in O(n)
+        2 pointers both start at index 0. move end pointer to right until you have S. then keep that as current_min_running_length_of_subarray. move start pointer to right to remove elements, then fix by extending end pointer if sum falls below S. get new subarrays and update current_min_running_length_of_subarray.

 36) Heapify is cool.
 Python heapify implementation that is O(N) implemented below:
     UNDERSTAND IT.